Gerald Rivers

-Gerald Rivers (born June 22, 1990) is a former American football defensive end.
+Gerald Rivers (born June 22, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL), the Canadian Football League (CFL), and the XFL.
 He signed with the St. Louis Rams as an undrafted free agent in 2013.
-He played college football for Ole Miss.
+He played college football for the Ole Miss Rebels.

-Early years
+Early life

 Rivers ranked as the No. 68 DE in the nation by Scout.com and was rated the No. 74 DE in the nation by ESPN.com.
 Rivers participated in the DeKalb County Coaches Association All-Star game.
 He posted 81 tackles, nine sacks and two forced fumbles as a senior.

 College career

 In 2011 Rivers played in every game with five starts and made 13 total tackles and was tied for third on the team with 4.5 TFLs and second with 2.0 sacks.
 The previous season, 2010, he played in 10 games with five starts and tied for fourth on the team with 2.5 sacks and finished with 14 total tackles, including 3.0 TFLs while earning a second letter.
 In 2009, he saw action in five games, where he made four stops (three solo) with one TFL on the year and earned first letter.